Contents: Dismantling ⇩ Assembly ⇩

 1. Remove the front wheel arch liner.

-EXTERIOR PARTS, REPAIR WORKS, Fender liner - front wheel arch.
+EXTERIOR PARTS, REPAIR WORK, Mudguard - front wheel arch.

-2. Remove the nut securing the siren to the bracket and move the siren to the side.
+2. Loosen the nut securing the security alarm siren to the bracket and move the siren to the side.

-3. Install a container to collect leaking brake fluid.
+3. Place a container to collect the leaking brake fluid.

 CAUTION: Brake fluid can damage paintwork.
-If brake fluid comes into contact with painted surfaces, remove any traces of fluid immediately and wash the area with water.
+If brake fluid comes into contact with painted surfaces, remove any traces of the fluid immediately and rinse the area with water.

-4. Disconnect the brake pipeline from the main brake cylinder.
+4. Disconnect the brake line from the master cylinder.

-CAUTION: Always plug fittings and openings to keep dirt out of the system.
+CAUTION: Always plug the fittings and holes to protect the system from dirt.

 5. Disconnect the supply hose.